MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/setup/customize-team-site.md

 ## Sharing files with the team

 While file storage and document management is a start, sharing with your team and external clients is also important.
-Here are some links to topics that will help you manage users and share your data.
+The following articles will help you manage users and share your data:

-For file sharing with your team, see [Share SharePoint files or folders in Microsoft 365](https://support.microsoft.com/office/1fe37332-0f9a-4719-970e-d2578da4941c).
+- For file sharing with your team, see [Share SharePoint files or folders in Microsoft 365](https://support.microsoft.com/office/1fe37332-0f9a-4719-970e-d2578da4941c).

-To understand sharing outside your team, see [External sharing overview](/sharepoint/external-sharing-overview).
+- To understand sharing outside your team, see [External sharing overview](/sharepoint/external-sharing-overview).

 ## Managing users and groups